a-b-street/osm2lanes/README.md

 ## Web demo

-The web demo at https://a-b-street.github.io/osm2lanes provides an easy way to test OSM tags and see the generated results.
+The web demo at <https://a-b-street.github.io/osm2lanes> provides an easy way to test OSM tags and see the generated results. <https://a-b-street.github.io/osm2lanes/editor/> is a prototype tool to edit the resulting lanes.